Coyle Browne Law

 San Diego Racial Discrimination Lawyer

 The ability to earn a living and support your family is a fundamental right in this state and country.
 Unfortunately, certain groups of people have been treated less favorably than others.
 For these reasons, a number of laws have been passed to protect the rights of people in marginalized communities, including anti-discrimination laws that prohibit discrimination on the basis of race, color, or national origin.
-The race discrimination lawyers at Coyle Browne Law, PLC remain committed to vigorously protecting the rights of all workers.
+The race discrimination lawyers at Browne Employment Lawyers, PLC remain committed to vigorously protecting the rights of all workers.
 We welcome you to contact us for a confidential case review if you believe you were discriminated against because of your race.

 What Is Racial Discrimination?